Canop/broot/README.md

 ![replace ls](img/20191214-replace-ls.png)

 You may also toggle options with a few keystrokes while inside broot.
 For example hitting a space, a `d` then enter shows you the dates.

-You still have all broot features, you can filter, navigate, create directories, copy files, etc.
+Or a space, then `h` then enter and you see hidden files.

 ### See what takes space: